Skip to main content

 The "New" and "Old" parameters are based on updates to single records, not columns/rows.

-"New" Example:
+"New" example:

 In the below filter, we only want to sync data where the [Approval State] of a record is newly 'Approved'.
 For example, if a record was changed from 'Draft' to 'Approved', the filter would sync the record.